ITzTravelInTime/TINU/README.md

 # Requirements:
 - A computer that runs Mac OS X Yosemite or a more recent version (Mac OS X El Capitan is required to use TINU inside a macOS Recovery/Installer OS).
-- A drive or a free partition of least 8 GB (9+ for Catalina, 12+ for Big Sur and newer versions) that you want to turn into a macOS/Mac OS X installer (NOTE: partitions are usable only if they belong to a drive which iuses the GUID partition format).
+- A drive or a free partition of least 8 GB (9+ for Catalina, 12+ for Big Sur and newer versions) that you want to turn into a macOS/Mac OS X installer (NOTE: partitions are usable only if they belong to a drive which uses the GUID partition format).
 - A copy of a macOS/Mac OS X installer app (Maveriks or newer versions are supported), it's reccommended to have the app placed into the /Applications folder or in the root of a volume connected to your computer (excepted the drive/volume you want to turn into your macOS install media).

-# Reccommended Download:
+# Download:
-Since the latest stable release does not support Big Sur and Catalina please use the latest beta release: https://github.com/ITzTravelInTime/TINU/releases/tag/3.0_BETA_4_(82)

-# All Downloads:
-- You can download the pre-made executable of the app from the releases section of this repo that you can find here: https://github.com/ITzTravelInTime/TINU/releases
+- You can download the pre-made executable of the app here: https://github.com/ITzTravelInTime/TINU/releases

 # Building/Compiling requirements:
-- To compile (or create) a copy this app using the source code provvided in this repo, Xcode 12.x is required and so a machine running at least Catalina is needed.
+- To compile a copy this app using the source code provvided in this repo, Xcode 12.x is required and so a machine running at least Catalina is needed.

 # Frequently asked questions
 https://github.com/ITzTravelInTime/TINU/wiki/FAQs